- TV Search

 The first time you play back any TV recording, the Web Player plug-in knows to install itself.
 It's that smart.
 Unless you face high IT restrictions, you won't need assistance.

 For new customers, SnapStream is now shipping with the cross-compatible Web Player as part of the primary user interface.
-For existing customers, you can schedule your free upgrade from 4.x to SnapStream 5.9 if you meet the hardware requirements and if your account is in good standing.
-Learn more about upgrading to 5.9.
+For existing customers, you can schedule your free upgrade from 4.x or 5.x to SnapStream 6.1 if you meet the hardware requirements and if your account is in good standing.
+Learn more about upgrading to 6.1.

 What kind of TV do you plan to archive, SD or HD?
 It's important to consider, HD video takes up a lot more space than SD.
 If you'll primarily use the footage internally for media monitoring purposes, standard-definition TV will do the trick and allow you to archive content much longer.
 We recommend high-definition TV to organizations who plan to rebroadcast or repurpose TV content in any way.